 We are pleased to present our skilled and caring yoga teachers to you.
 Drop in on one of our yoga classes here at Yoga Farm and see what we collectively have to offer.
-Having many teachers on the staff of Yoga Farm makes it possible to have multiple classes every day of the week, and our breadth of experience and teaching styles makes it possible for people of all abilities to learn yoga and wellness here.
+Having many teachers on the staff of Yoga Farm makes it possible to have multiple classes just about every day of the week, and our breadth of experience and teaching styles makes it possible for people of all abilities to learn yoga and wellness here.
 We have also collaborated to create a highly-acclaimed curriculum with longer yoga courses.

 Emily Healy, RYT200